The focus of this web page is to introduce information literacy skills that will help you conduct university level research.

 To find books:

 Search Omni, the library's main discovery tool

-- to find books on a topic
+- find books

-- to find journal articles
+- find journal articles

 - Need more help?
 Try Omni Search Tips

 - Remember to login first if you are searching from 'off campus'